jonatanschatzlmayr/itpplasma.github.io/team/team.md

 `WPTE | TSVV6+Kineq | W7-X`

 I'm a PhD student and fellow of the Freidrich Schiedel Foundation of Energy Technology working in the area of Plasma Response to Magnetic Pertubations.
 Apart from my research, I enjoy listening to and making music.

+### Jonatan Schatzlmayr
+PhD student

+I am a PhD student funded by the KKKÖ (Kommission dür die Koordination der Kernfusionsforschung in ÖSterreich).
+My work deals with the kinetic modelling of ions in fusion devices with realistic collision operators.
+In my free time, I like to play the piano, do sports and engage in religious activities.